htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+-  Added a machine-ad attribute, ``LastDrainStopTime``, which records the last time a drain command was cancelled.
+Added two attributes to the defrag daemon's ad, ``RecentCancelsList`` and ``RecentDrainsList``, which record information about the last ten cancel or drain commands, respectively, that the defrag daemon sent.
+   :ticket:`7732`

 -  The accounting group that the ``nice_user`` submit command puts jobs into is now configurable by setting ``NICE_USER_ACCOUNTING_GROUP_NAME`` in the configuration of *condor_submit*.